mariocraft987/bark-coding/documentation/content/API.md

 # API
-BAPI, made by dumorando, using Node.js.
+BAPI (short for Bark API), made by dumorando, using Node.js.

 The API is hosted at [github.com/dumorando/bapiv2](https://github.com/dumorando/bapiv2)

+BAPI is at its 2th version.

 # Fetches